Skip to main contentLink to External Link Policy

 What Have We Learned?

-• Berberine, a substance found in goldenseal, has been studied for heart failure, diarrhea, infections, and other health conditions.
-However, when people take goldenseal orally (by mouth), very little berberine may be absorbed by the body or enter the bloodstream, so study results on berberine may not apply to goldenseal.
+• Berberine, a substance found in goldenseal, has been studied for its effects on blood sugar, blood cholesterol levels, body weight, and other health-related outcomes.
+However, when people take goldenseal orally (by mouth), very little berberine may be absorbed by the body, so study results on berberine may not apply to goldenseal.

 What Do We Know About Safety?